phoenix-rtos/phoenix-rtos-doc/tests/index.md

 ## One time setup

 Python packages required by the testing script have to be installed.
-To do this, create the virtual environment, change the directory to `phoenix-rtos-tests` and run the following command:
+To do this, create the virtual environment, change the directory to `feniks-rtos-tests` and run the following command:

 ```console
 pip3 install -r requirements.txt